Next Beginners’ Series for Adults

-What do you mean by Body-positive karate?
+What do you mean by karate for every body?

 At Culture of Safety, we know that people come in all shapes, sizes, ages, and abilities.
 We believe and are committed to the principle that each person gets to practice karate with the body they have–not the body they (or someone else) wishes they had.
 We recognize that size is not necessarily an indicator of fitness; fitness looks different for each body.

 As part of our commitment to inclusivity and diversity, we teach from a body-positive, trans-affirming, and trauma-aware perspective.
 Whatever your age, whatever your fitness level, we’re here to help you find your strongest, most confident, and most empowered self.
 Our head instructors are Amy Jones and Kyren Epperson.
 Sensei Amy Jones, LSW (she & they) is a 4th degree black belt and a licensed social worker, as well as a certified empowerment self-defense instructor.
 Senpai Kyren Epperson, PhD (they/them) is a 3rd degree black belt, a teacher of samatha meditation, and a practioner of Zen Shiatsu massage (bodywork) as well as a certified empowerment self-defense instructor.
 With their blend of backgrounds, Sensei Amy and Senpai Kyren work to create an empowering environment where folks of all ages and stages can feel safe exploring something new.

 What if I want to keep taking classes after the Beginners’ Series ends?

 We hope you will!
 After completing the the series, you can join as a member at one of our monthly membership tiers to gain access to multi-level classes 5 days a week!